 Michigan State University, for example, lost an estimated $3 million from its 2016 security incident, which also required the school to purchase free credit monitoring services for all affected users.
 The incident resulted when hackers infiltrated a network database containing 400,000 student and faculty records, exposing Social Security Numbers, university access credentials, and other sensitive information.

-How can universities prevent devastating financial and data losses going forward?
+How can universities prevent devastating financial and data losses?

 Most importantly, they must protect data at the object-level, so that information remains secure even if networks or databases are infiltrated.
 In order to effectively implement object-level protections, universities must deploy data protection software that satisfies three key technical requirements: